A photo of a dartboard, four darts are either on or close to bullseye

 • Welcome guests appropriately.

-• If you host the meeting—make sure your guests have the right directions, a place where they can kill time productively before the meeting, internet access, refreshments, full understanding of what the meeting is about and enough detail on the other participants in the meeting to enable them to work together.
+• If you host the meeting—make sure your guests have the right directions, a place where they can kill time productively before the meeting, internet access, refreshments, a full understanding of what the meeting is about and enough detail on the other participants in the meeting to enable them to work together.

 • Follow up meetings with a memo explaining who came and what was decided.